Page Quick Links

 Why did someone mow my yard, then I received a bill from the City?

-opens in a new windowChapter 48opens PDF file of the City Code gives the City of Decatur the ability to mow/trim grass and/or weeds in excess of 10 inches on the property five (5) days after notice has been sent to the owner of the property or, if vacant or unoccupied, notification by publication.
+Chapter 48 of the City Code gives the City of Decatur the ability to mow/trim grass and/or weeds in excess of 10 inches on the property five (5) days after notice has been sent to the owner of the property or, if vacant or unoccupied, notification by publication.

 Why did the city come to my property and remove trash/debris from my yard?

-opens in a new windowChapter 49opens PDF file of the City Code gives the City of Decatur the ability to come onto a property, after the owner has been notified, and remove any accumulation of garbage, rubbish, or trash that could constitute a danger to the health, safety, and welfare of individuals living in the area, or the public in general.
+Chapter 49 of the City Code gives the City of Decatur the ability to come onto a property, after the owner has been notified, and remove any accumulation of garbage, rubbish, or trash that could constitute a danger to the health, safety, and welfare of individuals living in the area, or the public in general.

 When does yard waste collection begin/end?